malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    	  - Notes and ideas on this approach
 	  	- Manually composed embeddings from which general composition rules will be discerned
+		- Rules for composing an embedding from smaller ones
 	  - TODO list for implementation of this approach

 -----------------------------------------------------------------------------------------------------